LouDnl/USBSID-Pico/README.md

 # Firmware
 See the [firmware changelog](CHANGELOG.md) for more information on what's changed and previous releases.
 ### Firmware versions
+Check your PCB revision, this is under the MOS logo and next to __USBSID-Pico__ on your PCB.
+Firmware filenames containing `v1.0` are for PCB revision __v1.0__ and filenames containing `v1.3` are for PCB revision __v1.3__.
+Don't worry if you use the incorrect version, this causes no harm.
+<sub>(The X.X in each filename equals for the PCB revision)</sub>

-Use `usbsidpico.uf2` for Pico1 regular green rp2040 Pico boards.
+`usbsidpico-v1.X.uf2` for Pico1 regular green rp2040 Pico boards.
-Use `usbsidpico-rgb.uf2` for Pico1 black clone rp2040 Pico boards with RGB LED onboard.
+`usbsidpico-rgb-v1.X.uf2` for Pico1 black clone rp2040 Pico boards with RGB LED onboard.
-Use `usbsidpico_w.uf2` for PicoW regular green rp2040 PicoW boards.
+`usbsidpico_w-v1.X.uf2` for PicoW regular green rp2040 PicoW boards.
-Use `usbsidpico2.uf2` for Pico2 regular green rp2350 Pico2 boards.
+`usbsidpico2-v1.X.uf2` for Pico2 regular green rp2350 Pico2 boards.
-Use `usbsidpico2_w.uf2` for Pico2W regular green rp2350 Pico2W boards.
+`usbsidpico2_w-v1.X.uf2` for Pico2W regular green rp2350 Pico2W boards.
 **WARNING!** Do _NOT_ use the RGB firmware for any of the (non black) rp2040 or rp2350 Pico boards that do not contain an RGB LED.
 ### How to flash
 _<ins>**NOTE**: When flashing a new firmware version, all previously configured settings will be reset to default.
 Use the commandline configtool to save your current settings to a `ini` file if you want to save them!</ins>_